 There are three possible scenarios I can visualise.
 The first could be the next frontier of globalisation; second, it could be further polarisation.
 Or third, it could be increased localisation.
 Let me elaborate on each of these scenarios.

-The first scenario is conceptually a continuation of the globalisation from 1989 to 2008 but the focus is likely to shift from emerging markets to frontier markets.
+The first scenario is conceptually a continuation of globalisation from 1989 to 2008, but the focus is likely to shift from emerging markets to frontier markets.
 As you know, a frontier market is a developing country, much wealthier than the least developing countries but too small, risky or illiquid to be categorised as an emerging market.

 The second scenario describes a return to a bipolar or potentially multipolar world with two dominant powers — the US and China.
 These are already into a growing major trade war over the past two years or so.
 However, “two blocs” scenario might be a relatively benign scenario, unlike a multipolar or “islandisation” scenario.

 The third scenario revolves around localisation, thanks to innumerable existing and emerging technological possibilities.
 For instance, major technological progress, such as 3D printing or cellular/lab agriculture, enables localised production, thereby making global production networks obsolete.
 Already, Adidas has the capability to print their shoes using 3D printing technology.
 If technology progresses as I expect, globalisation – at least in terms of trading goods – will to a certain degree become obsolete as production will take place where the consumers are.

 Who will be the key drivers of change in the future?